oernster/3D-printing-info/guides/drying.md

 ## You need to both dry your filament on occasion, sometimes straight out of the box (just because it's new doesn't guarantee it's not wet) and also keep it dry.

 ## This is particularly the case if you live in a humid environment.
-Wet filaament can cause bubbles in your prints making them look bad or just a complete mess on your first or subsequent layers.
+Wet filament can cause bubbles in your prints making them look bad or just a complete mess on your first or subsequent layers.
 One symptom of wet filament is spitting when the filament exits the nozzle at temperature.

 ## To dry your filament you'll want a decent dryer.